innovationOUtside/tm129-robotics2020/content/04_Robot_Lab/Section_00_02.md

 ### Taking readings

-The `reflected light` reading in the simulator is actually recorded as the value of the first RGB component.
+The `reflected light` reading in the simulator is actually recorded as the value of the first RGB component, which is to say, the *red* component.

 [TO DO - would the max value across all three channels make more sense?
 Or the median?
 Or the mean?]